TexasInstruments/ble_examples/docs/throughput_example.md

 Purpose / Scope
 ===============

-This wiki page will demonstrate the maximum BLE throughput that can be achieved with a Texas Instruments CC2640 where the following assumptions are made:
+This example page will demonstrate the maximum BLE throughput that can be achieved with a Texas Instruments CC2640 where the following assumptions are made: